FriendsOfTerraform/modules/aws/lambda/README.md

 - (map(object)) **`lambda_permissions = {}`** _[since v1.0.0]_

-    Gives an external source such as AWS accounts and services permission to invoke the Lambda function.
+    Grants external sources such as AWS accounts and services permission to invoke the Lambda function.
 [See example](#lambda-permission)

     - (string) **`policy_type`** _[since v1.0.0]_